apple/ml-spin/README.md

 | 768/32/14/3 | Yes | Mean | 2 | Uniform | Sequential | 75.21%  | [43MB](pretrained/WF-Mean-WS-ConvMixer_768_32_14_3-Fused-Stripped.pyth) |

 ## Citation
-If you find our code or paper helps, please consider citing:
+If you find our code or paper to be helpful, please consider citing:
 ```
 @article{spin_eccv22,
     author    = {Lin, Chien-Yu and Prabhu, Anish and Merth, Thomas and Mehta, Sachin and Ranjan, Anurag and Horton, Maxwell and Rastegari, Mohammad}